EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/como-mejorar-el-rendimiento-de-una-aplicacion-hecha-en-django/index.en.md

 In addition to benefiting from the geographic locations of CDNs; a server in the same country (or continent) as your user will result in a faster response.

-There are many CDN options available, among the most popular options are AWS, [Azure](/en/software-architecture/azure-az-900-certification-exam-my-experience/), Digital Ocean, Cloud Flare, among others.
+There are many CDN options available, among the most popular options are AWS, if I can recall correctly from my [Azure AZ-900 certification]({{< ref path="/posts/software-architecture/examen-certificacion-azure-az-900-mi-experiencia/index.md" lang="en" >}}) also Azure, Digital Ocean, Cloud Flare, among others.

 ## Denormalization